 The ignition coil can be removed from the stator assembly as previously described and replaced on the new stator core and coil group replacement.

-Having completed the coil assembly, proceed as instructed under paragraph "Replacement of Ignition Coil."
+Having completed the stator coil assembly proceed

-Care should be taken to see that the wire connections face toward the front of the machine when assembling the stator coil assembly into the housing.
+as follows when building up the complete stator.
+Care should be taken to see that the wire connections face toward the front of the machine when assembling the starter coil assembly into the housing.
+Connect up the low tension leads to the distributor block securing the leads to the grub screw terminals as follows.
+The white lead to terminal No. 2, the green lead to terminal